informarte/yuck/README.md

 * Yuck's approach to problem solving is comparable to Comet [HM05] and OscaR/CBLS [BMFP15].
 * Yuck implements simulated annealing along with some basic annealing schedules and some schedule combinators.
+* Yuck implements a generalized version of the Feasibility Jump heuristic (inspired by [DDL24]).
 * Yuck supports lexicographic cost functions with both minimization and maximization goals.
 * Yuck allows to timebox and parallelize solvers by means of solver combinators.
+* Yuck allows solvers to share bounds on the objective value.
 * Yuck supports the interruption and the resumption of solvers to facilitate the presentation of intermediate results.
 * Yuck supports implicit solving by means of constraint-specific neighbourhoods.
 * Yuck is written in Scala and exploits the Scala library's immutable collection classes for implementing global constraints.